Trademark website

 User test

-After the first version of the Figma file was ready, I tested the journey and it was 90% successful.
-Just a few details were adjusted and the final result is below.
+After the first version of the Figma file was ready, I tested the journey with a Figma prototype and Maze design and it was 90% successful.